Island in the Sun (Weezer song)

 "Island in the Sun" is a song by the American rock band Weezer.
-It is the second single from the band's second self-titled album Weezer, released in 2001.
+It is the second single from the band's third album Weezer, released in 2001.
 "Island in the Sun" was not originally planned to be on the album, but producer Ric Ocasek fought for its inclusion.
-It was a successful radio single and perhaps the band's biggest hit ever outside of the United States, reaching No. 31 in the UK and No. 17 in France.
+It was a successful radio single and perhaps the band's biggest hit outside of the United States, reaching No. 31 in the UK and No. 17 in France.
 In January 2002, the Australian Triple J Hottest 100 ranked the song 7 in its 2001 countdown.
 "Island in the Sun" is also the most-licensed track in the Weezer catalog.
 In 2009, Pitchfork named it the 495th greatest song of the 2000s.

 In late 2001, the band reworked the song's solo for their live show.
-In 2005, lead singer Rivers Cuomo would often open the band's encore by playing "Island in the Sun" alone on an acoustic guitar in the back of the venue they were playing.
+In 2005, lead singer Rivers Cuomo would often open the band's encore by playing "Island in the Sun" alone on an acoustic guitar from the rear of the venue.

-The song is much lighter than the album's first single, "Hash Pipe."
-It is also a bonus track on some versions of Weezer's next album, Maladroit.